Skadarska Krajina: History

-From what we can see in one Latin manuscript in the 14th century (The Directorium ad passagium faciendum 1332) we get a clear indication of the demographics of the area of that time in the Middle Ages; "The Latins have six towns with bishops: firstly Antibarum (Bar), the seat of the archbishop, then Chatarensis (Kotor), Dulcedinensis (Ulcinj), Suacinensis (Shas), Scutarensis (Shkodra) and Drivascensis (Drisht), which are inhabited by the Latins alone.
-Outside the town walls, the Albanians make up the population throughout the diocese.". note; this area would later be incorporated into Albania veneta (Venetian Albania) in the 15th century but would be lost later on to the Ottomans according to Dalmatian historian Luigi Paulucci.

 Ottoman period

 In the Ottoman defter of 1485 for the Sanjak of Scutari, the nahiyah of Krajna is recorded with a single village of the same name.
 In the register, Krajna appears as a large settlement with 142 households, and around half of the household heads recorded bore typical Albanian personal names, the other half bearing Slavic anthroponymy possibly attributed to the influence of the Serbian Orthodox Church through the Patriarchate of Peć.
 In the later register of 1582, the nahiyah had expanded and came to encompass the settlements of Gjonçiq, Ftilan, Pençan, Brisk, Livar, Zogan, Arbanas, Bespod, Babsul, Roviq, Boboshta, Shkllav, Vrajsha, Nadvila, Podgozhan, Muriq, and Koshtanja.
 The first 11 villages attested predominantly bore Albanian anthroponyms, while the proceeding 4 primarily had Slavic or mixed Albanian-Slavic personal names.
 Muriq and Koshtanja, however, had a roughly equal number of Albanian and Slavic names.

 Demographics

-From the late 1960s to the early 1970s, thousands of locals migrated to countries throughout Europe and to the United States.
+From the late 1960s to the early 1970s, thousands of locals emigrated to Western Europe and the United States.
 Between 2,000 and 3,000 people are estimated to live in the Krajina region, with a majority of ethnic Albanians.
 The religious make-up is Muslim and Christian (Eastern Orthodox and Roman Catholic).

 Christians mostly reside in the Shestan region, with minorities in Livari, Briska and Tejani.